 Water flossers can be gentle or fairly aggressive, depending on what setting you have the pressure at.

 It is highly advised to start with the lowest pressure and see how that feels.
 If you think it would be more effective to raise the pressure and you won’t hurt your gums then by all means do so.

 Traditional dental floss can be abrasive.

-This is often a problem of using the wrong type of floss, or that you have sensitive gums.
-If this is the case then we recommend either trying a different kind of floss or a water flosser as they are more gentle.
+This is often a problem of using the wrong type of floss, or having sensitive gums.
+If this is the case then we recommend either trying a different kind of floss or a water flosser as they are way more gentle.